Patisson and Basil Bread

 Electric weighing scales

 Begin by sieving your flour into the bowl of your mixer.
-Add in the salt, sugar and dried yeast.
-Give it a mix.
+Add in the salt, sugar and dried yeast and give it a mix.

 Add your grated patty pan and chopped basil